nostrcg/schema/README.md

 [Nostr Vocab](https://w3id.org/nostr) is a vocab for creating Linked Data with [nostr](https://github.com/nostr-protocol/nostr).
 It is self documenting and allows link following, search, and documentation

+### About Linked Data

+Linked data is a way of publishing and interlinking structured data on the web, allowing machines to easily interpret and process the information.
+It enables data to be easily connected and shared across different applications, platforms, and domains.

+One of the main benefits of linked data is that it allows for more efficient data discovery and retrieval.
+By using standard vocabularies and ontologies, linked data can help bridge the gap between different data sources and make it easier to find relevant information.

 ---

 ## ⚖️ License